-Only absolutely necessary participants should physically attend appointments and should maintain social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable).
+- Avoid multiple occupancy vehicles where safe to do so. - Vehicles should not be shared if possible. - If it is not possible to maintain social distancing guidelines inside vehicles (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), consider additional safety measures.